 |Blue Steel 1 and 2||61-64||$$$$ ($500-1200)|

 |Standard Japanese SK Steel||58-60||$$ ($100-200)|

-Known as Swedish steel.
-Contains Carbon 1%, Chromium 14%, Molybdenum 1%, Vanadium0.2%, Rockwell Hardness 59-61 HRC.
-Misono uses this steel for their high-end knife range.
-It is similar characteristics to VG10 steel but has lower hardness because of no cobalt added.
+Known as Swedish steel, it contains carbon 1%, chromium 14%, molybdenum 1% and vanadium 0.2%, with a Rockwell Hardness of 59-61 HRC.
+Misono uses this steel for their high-end chef’s knife range.
+This steel has similar characteristics to VG10 steel but with a lower hardness due to the absence of cobalt.

 |Type of Stainless Steel||HRC reference (the higher, the better in sharpness, edge retention and longer lifetime)||Price reference for general chef's knife 21cm|

 We recently received the new Ginsan knives, and after trying them out, we can assure that they deliver outstanding performance.
 We’ve tested them with cutting in the kitchen and sharpening on a whetstone, and they’ve all been a joy to use.
 However, the Ginsan Kiritsuke is particularly special.

 First of all, it’s very comfortable to use.
 The Gyuto 23cm has a lovely weight and easy grip that makes prep easy.
 The sharpness exceeds the VG10 Damascus Gyuto, and it has ultimate sharpness after using a #12000 whetstone.
 This level of sharpness isn’t possible with VG10 steel, but can be achieved with Ginsanko (silver-3 steel).